xlboy/type-toolkit/README.md

 - Practice [TypeZen](https://www.github.com/xlboy/type-zen)

-- Fill the gap in the market with the positioning of **"very rich & excellent experience"**
+- Fill the gap in the community with the positioning of **"Super rich features & an excellent experience"**

 ## Thanks